decentralized-identity/bbs-signature/draft-bbs-signatures.md

      default to the empty array ("[]").
 The list MUST be ordered based on the index of the generators.
 - [(H_h1, msg_h1), ..., (H_hU, msg_hU)] (OPTIONAL), a list of generators and messages
-     pairs corresponding to messages to be kept hidden.
+     pairs corresponding to un-revealed messages.
 Generators must be G1 points, and the messages must be non-zero scalars mod q.
 If not supplied, it will default to the empty array ("[]").
 The list MUST be ordered based on the index of the generators.